moltin/examples/sync-orders-to-bigQuery/README.md

 We love community contributions.
 Here's a quick guide if you want to submit a pull request:

 1. Fork the repository
-2. Add a test for your change (it should fail)
-3. Make the tests pass
-4. Commit your changes (see note below)
+2. Commit your changes
-5. Submit your PR with a brief description explaining your changes
+3. Submit your PR with a brief description explaining your changes

-> **Note:** Commits should adhere to the [Angular commit conventions](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).

 Make sure you have [Prettier](https://prettier.io) installed for your editor with ESLint integration enabled to work with [Moltins ESLint configuration](https://www.npmjs.com/package/@moltin/eslint-config)